FedEx (NYSE:FDX) Given a $179.00 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a $179.00 price target on FedEx (NYSE:FDX – Get Rating) in a research report released on Tuesday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a $179.00 price target on FedEx (NYSE:FDX – Get Rating) in a research report report published on Monday morning, Borsen Zeitung reports.

-Other equities research analysts have also recently issued reports about the company.
-Susquehanna upped their price target on FedEx from $165.00 to $170.00 and gave the company a neutral rating in a research report on Wednesday, December 21st.
-The Goldman Sachs Group set a $218.00 price objective on FedEx in a research note on Tuesday.
-Susquehanna Bancshares dropped their price target on FedEx from $250.00 to $165.00 in a research note on Thursday, October 13th.
-Bank of America decreased their price objective on FedEx from $186.00 to $178.00 and set a neutral rating for the company in a report on Friday, September 23rd.
-Finally, Loop Capital downgraded FedEx from a buy rating to a hold rating and decreased their price objective for the stock from $339.00 to $202.00 in a report on Friday, September 16th.
-Thirteen research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, FedEx currently has a consensus rating of Hold and a consensus price target of $203.84.
+A number of other equities research analysts have also recently commented on FDX.
+Morgan Stanley lifted their price objective on FedEx from $125.00 to $130.00 and gave the stock an equal weight rating in a research note on Friday, December 2nd.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of FedEx from $190.00 to $217.00 in a research report on Monday, November 28th.
+Susquehanna Bancshares decreased their price objective on shares of FedEx from $250.00 to $165.00 in a report on Thursday, October 13th.
+Credit Suisse Group set a $211.00 target price on shares of FedEx in a report on Monday.
+Finally, Stephens decreased their price target on shares of FedEx from $295.00 to $200.00 in a report on Friday, September 23rd.
+Thirteen analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average target price of $203.84.

 Institutional Inflows and Outflows